Hoo-Knows/HollowKnight.ChallengeMode/README.md

 # HK Challenge Mode

-WIP mod that adds Challenge Mode from Enter the Gungeon to Hollow Knight.
+A WIP mod that adds Challenge Mode from Enter the Gungeon to Hollow Knight.
+Each boss arena in Godhome now has 1-3 **modifiers** that make the game more challenging in a variety of ways, such as spawning enemies, adding something new to juggle, and more.
+The mod applies to both Pantheons and Hall of Gods.

 ## Dependencies
 - ModCommon